Did you know that common project management techniques can be made significantly more effective when you hitch them to a visual framework?

 Creating a visual framework gives you a flexible foundation for managing your project, your team, and your objectives.
 Have your group use pre-built mapping templates to quickly and easily:

-- break out and diagram specific deliverables and tasks, and
+- Break out and diagram specific deliverables and tasks.

 2. Create a visual project plan